Please click on a box below to expand information.

 Useful Links

-• Student Padlet - The student Padlet is updated daily by the Heart of the South West Careers Hub with opportunities relating to careers in all industries in Somerset and the rest of of the South West as well as careers education resources
+• Student & Parent Padlet Current Opportunities Padlet - The student and Parent Padlet is updated daily by the Somerset Careers Hub with opportunities relating to careers in all industries in Somerset and the rest of of the South West as well as careers education resources

 • icould - icould is run by the Education and Employers charity as part of Inspiring The Future.
 A small dynamic charity that provides careers aspiration and information for young people.
 Icloud offers different ways to think about carrers trough a range of interactive informative sources